marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Capstone - Project#3 Azure Machine Learning Engineer/README.md

 #### Save and Register Model
 Once I got the best model of the AutoML experiment, I saved the model in the pickle format.
 Also I tested the model using the test dataset in order to compare with other models.
-Then I registered the model using the register_model method from the AutoML run.
+Then I registered the model using the register_model method from the HyperDrive run.
 ![hyperdrive](./Shortcat/Capturehdsave.PNG)
 ![hyperdrive](./Shortcat/Captureh2.PNG)
 ![hyperdrive](./Shortcat/Captureh4.PNG)